 Taking a short road trip up this scenic coastal bitumen road to Port Douglas is a “Day Visitors” hot spot, a coastal scenic drive with a touch of adventure along the way.
 Whether you’re up there for sightseeing, relaxing by the beach or exploring more of this seaside town, it gives you an insight of what tropical paradise atmosphere is like.
 Just only 66 kilometres stretch of scenic drive to Port Douglas from Cairns is one of Australia’s most stunning section of the coastline.
 Also, known as the Great Barrier Reef Drive, this road winds its way past palm-lined beaches and a horizon of forest-clad mountains.
-It doesn’t matter what is the best time to tackle this highway, it can access all year round.
+It doesn’t matter what is the best time to tackle this highway, it can be access all year round.
 It goes around some of the nations national treasures such as the World Heritage-Listed Great Barrier Reef and Daintree Rainforest.
 Starting in Cairns, this tyre-turning journey to Port Douglas might just become your most memorial road trip ever.

-As you continued further along the highway from Catana Wetlands (5 minutes) is Trinity Beach – A perfect beach holiday destination.
-Park and take a short stroll along this white sandy haven, which is located between two headlands and attracts a mix of both locals and tourists.
-Wiggle your toes in the mounds of glistening granules, go for a wander or slide into the sea.
-You can simply relax on the waterfront benches and enjoy the coolness of the sea breeze..
+As I continued further along the highway from Cattana Wetlands (5 minutes) was the Trinity Beach – A perfect beach holiday destination.
+As I took a short stroll along this white sandy haven, which is located between two headlands, attracts a mix of both locals and tourists.
+Just wiggle your toes in the mounds of glistening granules, go for a wander or slide into the sea.
+Many visitors and locals simply come to relax on the waterfront benches and enjoy the coolness of the sea breeze..
 After a short walk along the beach, I relaxed with a cup of mochacino in one of the waterfront cafe whilst enjoying the cool breeze before continuing my drive further on the Captain Cook Highway

-Get back onto the highway again until you reach Rex Lookout about 2 minutes from the Hartley’s Crocodile park.
-The view from here is absolutely breathtaking – as you look out to the open Coral Sea and forested mountains that loom impressively in the background.
+Getting back onto the highway again, I stopped at Rex Lookout on the side of road, just two minutes from Hartley’s Crocodile park.
+The view from here was absolutely breathtaking – as I looked out to the open Coral Sea and forested mountains that loom impressively in the background.
 On a good clear day, you will be able to see Ellis beach and Double Island.
-Rex Lookout is also a regular spot for hang-gliding, so make sure you look up to see these daredevils soar high above this breathtaking part of the world.
+Rex Lookout is a regular spot for hang-gliding, so make sure you look upwards to see these daredevils soaring high above this breathtaking part of the world.
 It is also a very popular stop for tour buses and self-drive dwellers to capture the views and for photo opportunity.

 FOLLOW US ON SOCIAL MEDIA